Platform Engineering

 What Is Platform Engineering?

-In this article, you’ll learn what platform engineering is and how it differs from adjacent concepts, including DevOps and SRE.
+In this article, you’ll learn what platform engineering is, the main responsibilities of a platform engineer, and the value platform engineering teams bring.
 We’ll cover some best practices for implementing platform engineering and explain how they benefit your software workflows.

 Platform engineering combines several technologies and methodologies to produce a holistic development experience: